CharlelieLrt/modulus/examples/geophysics/diffusion_fwi/README.md

 hydro-carbon exploration, but the same framework can be applied to other wave equations and applications.

-Let us first introduce a few key concepts essential to FWI in the context of hydro-carbon exploration:
+The following introduces a few key concepts that are essential to FWI in the context of hydro-carbon exploration:

 - *Velocity model* $\mathbf{x}(r)=\bigl[
   V_\mathrm{P},\,V_\mathrm{S},\,\rho \bigr]$ – a 3-D image over
   coordinates $r = (z,x,y)$, where $z$ is the depth, and $x$ and $y$ are the